-Prepper's or soon to be preppers that live in an apartment or condo have special space challenges to contend with.
-I live in a one bedroom condo with my husband and two cats so I thoroughly understand the prepping challenges.
-Here are a few tips for the apartment prepper.
+Apartment Prepper's have special space challenges to contend with.
+Living in a one-bedroom condo with my husband and two cats, I thoroughly understand the challenges of a limited amount of space to store your supplies.

 One of the biggest challenges is trying to find space to organize your supplies.
-This is a REAL big concern unless you have an extra bedroom or large garage; I don’t have one, so I feel your pain.
-I also don’t relish the idea of storing bottles of water under my bed.
+Space is a REAL concern unless you have an extra bedroom or large garage; I don’t have one, so I feel your pain.
+Also, I don’t relish the idea of storing bottles of water under my bed.

 Go through each room and pick one drawer or cabinet that can be dedicated to emergency supplies only.
 I have dedicated the following areas to my prep supplies:

-• Corner of closet in bedroom – bug out bags
+- Corner of the closet in the bedroom – bug out bags

-• Bottom shelf of Linen closet in hallway- small solar generator, kitty litter, box of large heavy duty plastic bags, solar shower.
+- Bottom shelf of Linen closet in the hallway- small solar generator, kitty litter, a box of large heavy-duty plastic bags, solar shower.

 Ask yourself what are the most likely disaster situations and threats you may face and plan accordingly.
 The answers to these questions will help you to decide what supplies you need for your specific situation.

 Did the area experience long periods of time without electricity or safe water?

 Is your area prone to earthquakes, hurricanes, tornadoes, etc.?